eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

 }
 ```
 ### PasswordChangeRequest
-An object containing the current password and a new password
+An object containing the current password and a new password.

 <br>**Properties**: